alexch/codelikethis/public/projects/self-assessment.md

 You have final say over your own scores throughout this process.
 Remember that the numbers are just a starting point for a few conversations, and the numbers may change during each conversation.

+# Schedule

+* 10 min - solo self-assessment
+* 10 min - pair assessment (A helps B)
+* 10 min - pair assessment (B helps A)

 # Rubrics

 Please assign yourself a score between 1-4 for the following:

 ## Technical Skill